 Protection from the flu

-The seasonal flu vaccine is available to Aetna members who have benefits that cover preventive services.
-The vaccine comes in two forms:
+The seasonal flu vaccine is available at no cost to Aetna members who have benefits that cover preventive services.

 Who should get a flu vaccine?